Create VMs with KVM on Oracle Linux

 4. Click "Create and run" to begin.

-5. From the list of Virtual Machines, click the OL-demo link.
+5. From the list of Virtual Machines, click the ol-demo link.

 vmlist